DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Basic ReLU DNN Calculus

 For every $\rho\in C(\R,\R)$ let $\rho^*\colon\cup_{d\in\N}\R^d\to\cup_{d\in\N}\R^d$ be the function which satisfies for every $d\in\N$, $x=(x_1,x_2,\dots,x_d)\in\R^d$ that $\rho^*(x)=(\rho(x_1),\rho(x_2),\dots,\rho(x_d))$, and for every $\rho\in\C(\R,\R)$ denote by $R_{\rho}\colon\mathfrak{N}\to\cup_{a,b\in\N}\,C(\R^a,\R^b)$ the function which satisfies for every $L\in\N$, $N_0,N_1,\dots,N_L\in\N$, $x_0\in\R^{N_0}$, and $\Phi=((A_1,b_1),(A_2,b_2),\dots,(A_L,b_L))\in\mathcal{N}_L^{N_0,N_1,\dots,N_L}$, with $x_1\in\R^{N_1},\dots,x_{L-1}\in\R^{N_{L-1}}$ given by

 that

 \end{setting}

 The quantity $\M(\Phi)$ simply denotes the number of non-zero entries of the network $\Phi$, which together with its depth $\L(\Phi)$ will be how we measure the 'size' of a given neural network $\Phi$.
 One could instead consider the number of all weights, i.e. including zeroes, of a neural network.
 Note, however, that for any non-degenerate neural network $\Phi$ the total number of weights is bounded from above by $\M(\Phi)^2+\M(\Phi)$.
 Here, the terminology ``degenerate'' refers to a neural network which has neurons that can be removed without changing the realization of the NN.
 This implies for any neural network there also exists a non-degenerate one of smaller or equal size, which has the exact same realization.
-Since our primary goal is to approximate $d$-variate functions by networks the size of which only depends polynomially on the dimension, the above means that the qualitatively same results hold regardless of which notion of 'size' is used. \\ We start by introducing two basic tools for constructing new neural networks from known ones and, in \Cref{NNconc} and \Cref{NNpar}, consider how the properties of a derived network depend on its parts.
-The first tool will be 'concatenation' of neural networks in \eqref{ConcDef}, which takes two networks and provides a new network whose realization is the composition of the realization of the two constituent functions.
-This version of concatenation only works when using the ReLU activation function, as $\rho(x)=\max\{0,x\}$ implies $\rho(x)-\rho(-x)=x$.
-It does, however, provide us with better control on the number (and magnitude) of the weights of the resulting network.\\ The second tool will be the 'parallelization' of neural networks in \eqref{NNSPPdef}, which will be useful when considering linear combinations or tensor products of functions which we can already approximate.
+Since our primary goal is to approximate $d$-variate functions by networks the size of which only depends polynomially on the dimension, the above means that the qualitatively same results hold regardless of which notion of 'size' is used.

+We start by introducing two basic tools for constructing new neural networks from known ones and, in \Cref{NNconc} and \Cref{NNpar}, consider how the properties of a derived network depend on its parts.
+Note that techniques like these have already been used in \cite{PetVoigt} and \cite{2017Schmidt-Hieber}.

+The first tool will be the 'composition' of neural networks in \eqref{ConcDef}, which takes two networks and provides a new network whose realization is the composition of the realizations of the two constituent functions.

+The second tool will be the 'parallelization' of neural networks in \eqref{NNSPPdef}, which will be useful when considering linear combinations or tensor products of functions which we can already approximate.
 While parallelization of same-depth networks \eqref{NNSPPcdef} works with arbitrary activation functions, we use for the general case that any ReLU network can easily be extended \eqref{NNSPEdef} to an arbitrary depth without changing its realization.

 \begin{setting} Assume \Cref{NNSetting}, for every $L_1,L_2\in\N$, $\Phi^i=\pa{(A_1^i,b_1^i), (A_2^i,b_2^i),\dots,(A^i_{L_i},b^i_{L_i})}\in\Nall$, $i\in\{1,2\}$, with $\dimin(\Phi^1)=\dimout(\Phi^2)$ let $\Phi^1\odot\Phi^2\in\Nall$ be the neural network given by